Should Sixers consider experienced, streaky Mays in Round 2? originally appeared on NBC Sports Philadelphia

 And the one area he needed to improve shooting-wise was his three-point percentage.
 Mays transformed from a 31 percent three-point shooter his junior year to a better than 39 percent shooter from beyond the arc his senior season.
 That is a telling stat to me, to raise an important part of his game by so much while taking an average of four three-pointers a game.

-Mays has the versatility to play both the point and the shooting guard, though his size will preclude him from primarily playing two guard.
+Mays has the versatility to play both the point and the shooting guard, though his size will preclude him from primarily playing two-guard.
 However, his size does work in his favor when it comes to rebounding, as does his athleticism.

 Mays is also a good defender, coming up with nearly two steals a game.
 His larger frame allows him to stay in front of point guards as well as bang around with wings.

 Though experience has improved Mays' game, it doesn't work in his favor at the draft.
-He will turn 23 in September so he's one of the older players in this year's draft.
+He turned 23 in September so he's one of the older players in this year's draft.
 I don't like that age is a negative, but that's the way of the NBA so it's important to note.

 Mays did improve every year, so that's something to counter the age argument.
 He's still on the upward learning trajectory.